dudenzz/bow_classifier/README.md

 Usage (as some of the paths are hardcoded, you need to direct to the src directory first):

-Use the following line if no wordmap file was never created or you want to create a new one(first use or new wordmap is to be created)
+Use the following line if no wordmap file was never created or you want to create a new one

          python3 convert.py -wmc path_to_a_new_wordmap -d path_to_datafile

-Use this line if wordmap file was previously created and should be used (reproduction of results)
+Use this line if wordmap file was previously created and you want it to be used

          python3 convert.py -lwm path_to_existing_wordmap -d path_to_datafile